Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 14.4.
 Write a function that gets two integers and returns Addition 14.5.
 Write a separate function that gets two integers and returns Addition, substraction , multipication,
       division
+14.6.
+Write a function that gets two integers and returns maximum 14.7.
+Write a function that gets two integers and returns minimum